shreyasgowda63/NS_3/src/traffic-control/doc/fq.rst

 Fq queue disc
 ------------------

-This chapter describes the Fq ([Hoe16]_) queue disc base class implementation in |ns3|.
+This chapter describes the flow queue (Fq) ([Hoe16]_) queue disc base class implementation in |ns3|.

 Queue discs using Fq classifies incoming packets into different queues (by default, 1024 queues are created), which are served according to a modified Deficit Round Robin (DRR) queue scheduler.
 Each queue is managed by the their respective AQM algorithm, for example FqCoDel is managed by CoDel AQM algorithm.
 Fq queue disc uses Fifo at each queue.
+In Linux, Fq as a scheduler is not separated from the CoDel drop/mark policy; it is a combined algorithm.
+However, in developing FQ variants for other AQM policies (PIE, Cobalt, etc.), we refactored the support for the scheduler (FQ) to reduce code duplication.
+It is possible to instantiate ns-3 Fq (FqFifo) queue discs but we expect that most users will be interested in a subclass that couples FQ with a more advanced AQM such as CoDel or PIE.
 Fq queue discs distinguishes between "new" queues (which don't build up a standing queue) and "old" queues, that have queued enough data to be around for more than one iteration of the round-robin scheduler.

 Model Description